 Lavender is one of the most popular essential oils – loved and used by people the world over.
 But people know little of the many facts about lavender essential oil other than it is relaxing.

-In fact, Lavender has multiple uses – so many that I have often referred to it as a First Aid Kit in a bottle!
+Lavender has multiple uses – so many that I have often referred to it as a First Aid Kit in a bottle!
 It is one of the first essential oils I suggest anyone include when starting an essential oil collection.

 Here are some fun and interesting facts about this very special and useful essential oil –